CarlosESalinas/CarlosESalinas/readme.md

  <img align="right" width="350" src="/assets/programmer.gif" alt="Coding gif" />

  ✌️ &emsp; I'm a passionate developer with experience in Python and Artificial Intelligence.
 Experience to execute machine learning and deep learning projects, from 0 to 1<br/><br/>
+ 🤖 &emsp; My focus is on creating innovative solutions that harness the power of AI to address real-world challenges.<br/><br/>
  ❤️ &emsp; Love to writing code.
 Reader of Russian novels and coffee<br/><br/>
  📧 &emsp; Reach me anytime: carlosesalinasdiaz@gmail.com<br/><br/>